 This positive state of consciousness and well being is implemented by the proper meditation practice.
-By beginning the day with a few minutes of meditation (and refreshing it once or twice during the day), the meditator downloads (to use a computer analogy) enough calmness and understanding to meet the day's vicissitudes.
+By beginning the day with a few minutes of meditation (and refreshing it two or three times during the day), the meditator downloads (to use a computer analogy) enough calmness and understanding to meet the day's vicissitudes.